goossens/ObjectTalk/docs-src/architecture/runtime.md

 ObjectTalk scripts that act as controllers in the created graphical world.

 The required JSON file can be constructed by hand but this is not recommended.
-The provided IDE has dedicated editors for all the graphical ECS JSON files.
+The provided IDE has dedicated editors for all the graphical Entity Component System (ECS) JSON files.

 In graphical mode a number of threads are used to run the application which might be slightly different based on host operating system.
 The main thread will be used as the windowing and